Member Perspective: Embracing Excellence

-January 30, 2012: On Feb.
-4, charter school parents, teachers and students from across the city will stand up and speak out at the "Schools We Can Believe In" rally in front of LA Memorial Coliseum to tell our elected officials to put students first and ensure great schools and equity for all public school students.
+January 30, 2012"Schools We Can Believe In" rally in front of LA Memorial Coliseum to tell our elected officials to put students first and ensure great schools and equity for all public school students.
 We are featuring different perspectives from community members leading up to the rally, sharing what this event means to them.
 Today, we have a piece from Judy Burton, President and CEO of Alliance for College Ready Public Schools.

 I was with Los Angeles Unified School District (LAUSD) for 30 years, as a teacher, principal, administrator, and finally as Local District Superintendent, overseeing a District that, if it were freestanding, would have been one of the nation's 25 largest School Districts.